mo-xiaoxi/ESpoofing/README.md

   python3 evaluate.py
   ```

-  The program will use both shared MTA and direct MTA methods to try to send forged emails to the recipient.
+  The program uses both shared MTA and direct MTA methods to try to send forged emails to the recipient.

 - Check whether these emails are in the inbox of the recipient account.